-Can be generally described as “naturally occurring, highly decomposed organic substances with very complex structures” and can be classified based on their solubility in water into humin and humic, and fulvic acid.
-Although two products may contain identical amounts of humic acid, they may have come from completely different sources and consequently can produce varying results when applied to turf.
+Can be generally described as “naturally occurring, highly decomposed organic substances with very complex structures”.
+They are classified based on their solubility in water into humin and humic, and fulvic acid.
+Although two products may contain identical amounts of humic acid, they may have come from completely different sources.
+So they can produce varying results when applied to turf.

 - Improve root and shoot growth;